hugo-cruzader/GDriveConsumerService/README.md

 - `./gradlew assemble` builds the project.
 - `./gradlew test` runs the test suites.
 - `./gradlew jacocoTestCoverageVerification` run the test report and checks code coverage.
 - `./gradlew runApp` runs all of the above and starts the appplication if code coverage check passes.
+- `./gradlew integrationTest` runs the integration tests, the app must be running for them to work, and due to some limitations the account must be logged in already.
+See GoogleOAuthIntegrationTest for more detail

 ## After run Steps